rsta2/circle/README.md

 Base library

-* CBcmRandomNumberGenerator: Driver for the built-in hardware random number generator.
+* CSPIMasterDMA: Driver for SPI0 master device.
+Asynchronous DMA operation.

 The available Circle classes are listed in the file *doc/classes.txt*.
 If you have doxygen installed on your computer you can build a class documentation in *doc/html/* using: